About

 The street which leads to the temple in 1955

-The main spirituality at Kongoji Temple is the Buddhist deity Jizo (Enmei-Jizo-Bosatsu).
+The main spirituality at Kongoji Zen Temple is the Buddhist deity Jizo (Enmei-Jizo-Bosatsu).
 The original name is Jizo क्षितिघर्भ Ksitigarbha.
 His name may be translated as "Earth Womb".
 Womb refers to a mothers womb and it is said that the deity got this name because of its infinite virtues and benefits for all people.
 The deity is known for his vow to protect all beings in the afterlife, as well as his vow not to achieve Buddhahood until all hells are emptied.
-He is therefore long been regarded as the bodhisattva of hells, as well as the guardian of children, protector of the weak and patron deity of deceased children in Japanese culture, where he is known as Ojizō-sama.
+He has therefore long been regarded as the bodhisattva of hells, as well as the guardian of children, protector of the weak, and patron deity of deceased children in Japanese culture, where he is known as Ojizō-sama.
 The name Enmei-Jizo-Bosatsu is derived from protecting newly born children and extending their lives.
-In the past, there were many people who had been visiting Kongoji Temple and pray for safe delivery.
+In the past, many people had been visiting Kongoji Zen Temple and praying for safe delivery.

 Siam Buddha

-Omori Ujiyori was in private posession of a Buddha statue of Siddharta from Siam (currently Thailand) to which it is said, he used to pray daily.
+Omori Ujiyori was in private possession of a Buddha statue of Siddhartha from Siam (currently Thailand), and it is said that he used to pray to it daily.

-The 2nd Zen monk of Kongoji Zen Temple at that time, Tetsugai Hoshin founded a second temple as a retirement home.
-This temple had the name Dainichisan-Zenkeian.
-Lord Omori donated his private statue to Zenkeian Temple and it was enshrined as the main deity.
-The temple later burned down during the siege of Odawara.
-The statue of Lord Omori has been moved to Kongoji Zen Temple.
+During the time when Tetsugai Hoshin served as the 2nd Zen monk of Kongoji Zen Temple, he founded a second temple known as Dainichisan-Zenkeian, intended as a retirement home.
+Lord Omori donated a private Buddhist statue to the Zenkeian Temple, where it was installed as the principal deity.
+Unfortunately, the Zenkeian Temple met with misfortune and was consumed by fire during the siege of Odawara.
+Subsequently, the statue originally belonging to Lord Omori was relocated to Kongoji Zen Temple.

 Presence